Jkutkut/Xun-GuiTos/README.md

 ### v0.4:
 - v0.4.1:
     - FSM simplified, keeping all functionality.
-    - Working on endPoll logic and canStopWaiting.

     - MainMenu:
         - Functions to update and check for next state now executing periodically.
         - Weapons now randomiced but consistent for a period of time.
+        - Logic to limit amount of members for mission updated.
+Now it depends on server.
+    - NodeRed:
+        - Working on endPoll logic and canStopWaiting.
+        - Bugs on querys to DB fixed.
+        - Now when asking for missionPoll.html, the server decides if the user waits or goes to the mission.
 - v0.4.0:
     - Code refactoring, commenting and removal of obsolete code:
         - common.js